cheekyavo/cheekyavo/README.md

 ![example usage](./src//assets//images//example.png)

 ## Installation for Non-Techies
+Latest version can be found [here](https://github.com/cheekyavo/cheekyavo/releases)

+### Windows
+1. Download the setup exe
+1. Run it

+### Mac
+1. Download the 'darwin' zip file
-1. Download the app's zip file from [here](https://coreblobdev.blob.core.windows.net/cheeky/CheekyAvo.zip) and extract the folder to your Desktop.
+1. Extract the zip file in your Downloads folder
-2. Run CheekyAvo.exe
+1. Right click the app and select 'Open'.
+(Only needed the first time)

 ## Installation for Techies

+### Local Dev
 1. `npm install`
 2. `npm start`

+### Releasing new versions
+1. `npm version <major|minor|patch>`
+1. `git push --tags`
+1. When the build is complete check the release and publish it.